Wake up and smell the coffee

 Fear not.
 Here’s a list of the best coffee spots in Pembrokeshire, guaranteed to quench your coffee thirst.

 St Davids cafes excel themselves when it comes to coffee.
 At the Oriel y Parc café, within the National Park Visitor Centre, their 100% Arabica beans are sourced from Caffe la Messicana in Piacenza and served with local Dragon milk.
-For a consistently good cuppa try the Sound Café on the High Street, or enjoy the space that’s been created for coffee contemplation at The Refectory, down in the cathedral grounds.
+For a consistently good cuppa try The Meadow on the High Street, or enjoy the space that’s been created for coffee contemplation at The Refectory, down in the cathedral grounds.

 Chances are you will get a good coffee wherever you go in St Davids.
 Enjoy!